diaas-calculator/diaas-calculator-rust/README.md

   - display details about the types of DIAAS in the detailed view. ex DIAAS-rat-> DIAAS on rodents

-  - display in the main page the type of measure (diaas, pdcaas...). using a logo or a color?

   - contextual help (especially for mobile devices)

   - search by type of food and other filters